 All O. nubilalis larvae from field collections that survived the bioassay at the diagnostic dose were subject to a confirmatory experiment (Table 4).
-For the season reported here, 21 larvae developed to the second larval stage after 7 days of exposure to a dosage representing the diagnostic dose (28.22 ng/cm2).
+For the season reported here, 27 larvae developed to the second larval stage after 7 days of exposure to a dosage representing the diagnostic dose (28.22 ng/cm2).
 The confirmatory experiment conducted showed that each of these larvae died after feeding on Bt maize within 7 days.
+Applying the ImmunoStrip test, produced by Agdia Inc., it could be demonstrated that the Bt plants used contain Bt (Figure A4).